arorahallmundar/arorahallmundar.github.io/index.markdown

 *Figure 1: Vehicle Theft in San Francisco shown in Monthly trends*

 ## Where Cars Get Stolen
-Now that we've looked at overall trends over time, let's take a closer look at where vehicle thefts are happening.
-By mapping the number of thefts across police districts in San Francisco, we can identify which areas have been most affected.
-Each district is shaded based on the total number of incidents.
+Now that we've looked at overall trends over time, we take a closer look at where vehicle thefts are happening.
+By mapping the number of thefts across police districts in San Francisco, we can identify which areas are most affected.
+Each district is shaded based on the total number of incidents from 2003 to 2024.

-The map below shows theft density by police district.
-The worst-hit districts are:

-- Ingleside
-- Bayview
-- Mission

-In contrast, districts like Tenderloin, Park, Richmond and Central appear significantly safer.
+The map below shows that Ingleside, Bayview, and Mission are the worst-hit districts, with the highest number of reported thefts.
+In contrast, areas like Tenderloin, Park, Richmond, and Central appear significantly safer.
+These differences could reflect a range of local factors, but further analysis would be needed to understand the underlying causes.
-This could be due to differences in parking layouts, density, or other social/economic factors.

 <iframe src="assets/vehicle_thefts_map.html" width="100%" height="600px"></iframe>
 *Figure 2: Map of San Francisco showing theft density by police districts*